oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 	Example: `vcn1`
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The VCN's Oracle ID (OCID).
+* `ipv6cidr_block` - For an IPv6-enabled VCN, this is the IPv6 CIDR block for the VCN's private IP address space.
+The VCN size is always /48.
+If you don't provide a value when creating the VCN, Oracle provides one and uses that *same* CIDR for the `ipv6PublicCidrBlock`.
+If you do provide a value, Oracle provides a *different* CIDR for the `ipv6PublicCidrBlock`.
+Example: `2001:0db8:0123::/48`
+* `ipv6public_cidr_block` - For an IPv6-enabled VCN, this is the IPv6 CIDR block for the VCN's public IP address space.
+The VCN size is always /48.
+This CIDR is always provided by Oracle.
+If you don't provide a custom CIDR for the `ipv6CidrBlock` when creating the VCN, Oracle assigns that value and also uses it for `ipv6PublicCidrBlock`.
+Oracle uses addresses from this block for the `publicIpAddress` attribute of an [Ipv6](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Ipv6/) that has internet access allowed.
+Example: `2001:0db8:0123::/48`
 * `state` - The VCN's current state.
 * `time_created` - The date and time the VCN was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `vcn_domain_name` - The VCN's domain name, which consists of the VCN's DNS label, and the `oraclevcn.com` domain.